-A key requirement for the beef supply chain to benefit from the expected developments in gene marker technologies will be the provision of appropriate market signals (i.e. economic incentives) for the breeding sector to invest in the testing and use of markers in their breeding programs.
+An example of a direct gene marker of relevance to the feedlot industry is a gene (allele) contributing to the genetic potential for marbling called TG5 (thyroglobulin), discovered by CSIRO.
+A commercial available test for the TG5 allele, know as the GeneStar Marbling test, is the first of several direct marker tests likely to be available to the industry over the next few years.
+A key requirement for the beef supply chain to benefit from the expected developments in gene marker technologies for meat quality traits will be the provision of appropriate market signals (i.e. economic incentives) for the breeding sector to invest in the testing and use of markers in their breeding programs.

-The need for value based payment for feedlot & carcase performance
+The need for value based payment for feedlot and carcase performance

 The beef supply chain in Australia (and globally) is very segmented and generally suffers from inadequate communication of effective market signals and performance/compliance information across and between sectors.
 Historically, market signals between sectors of the supply chain have simply tended to reflect the short-term dynamics of "commodity" supply and demand.
 A key reason for this has been the high degree of fragmentation and open market competition in the supply chain.
 This is exacerbated by the concentration of market power and influence in the processing and retailing/exporting sectors.
 In contrast there are a large number of independent participants in the commercial breeding sector, with the vast majority having very little market influence.
-The feedlot sector sits between the breeding and processing sectors and can play a pivotal role in facilitating the effective flow of market signals and performance information across the industry.
+The feedlot sector sits between the breeding and processing sectors and can play a pivotal role in facilitating effective flow of market signals and performance information across the industry.